-Gyangtse is about 147 miles inside the frontier.
+GYANGTSÉ is some 147 miles inside the frontier.
 It is the third largest city in Tibet, and is the seat of an important administrative district.
-In common with other such places, the town itself was dominated and rendered almost insignificant by the great stone castle, which is on the top of the hill in the very center of the plain.
-The castle is one of the most imposing anywhere in Tibet, and certainly deserves to rank with any of the medieval European castles, although it has only recently been rebuilt.
+In common with other such places, the town itself is dominated and rendered almost insignificant by the great stone castle, which is on the top of the hill in the very centre of the plain.
+The castle is one of the most imposing anywhere in Tibet, and certainly deserves to rank on a par with any of the mediæval European castles, although it has only recently been rebuilt.

-A mile and a half away from the castle the Indian Government has erected a strongly fortified fort where are housed the British trade agent and his escort of soldiers.
+A mile and a half away from the castle the Indian Government has erected a strongly-fortified block-house, where are housed the British Trade Agent and his escort of soldiers.
 It is necessary to keep this armed escort here in order to see that no attempt be made on the life of the British agent by any of the fanatical peasantry.

-We found Mr. MacDonald, the agent, waiting for us, and he gave us lunch and a warm welcome.
-The fort is connected by telegraph wires with Yatung and Kalimpong, so that it is possible for the agent to communicate at once with the Indian Government any event of especial importance which may take place in Tibet, though communications are much handicapped by the fact that no British representative is allowed to reside in Shigatse or Lhasa, or anywhere within the interior, and the agent has to rely very largely upon the vague rumors which find their way down to Gyangtse.
+We found Mr. MacDonald, the agent, waiting for us, and he gave us a warm welcome and lunch.
+The fort is connected by telegraph-wires with Yatung and Kalimpong, so that it is possible for the agent to communicate at once to the Indian Government any event of especial importance which may take place in Tibet, though communications are much handicapped by the fact that no British representative is allowed to reside in Shigatsé or Lhasa, or anywhere within the interior, and the agent has to rely very largely upon the vague rumours which find their way down to Gyangtsé.